ThePandemoniumInstitute/botc-release/README.md

 }
 ```
 Note that most of these properties are optional and in fact a few of them (`jinxes`, `special`) will very rarely, if ever, be needed for Homebrew content and might be subject to change.

+### Special App Features

+Homebrew characters can use some of the app features through the `special` property, which contains an array of each special app feature that this character will use.
+Each of these `special` features requires a `type` and `name` property, at the very least.
+Some of them also need a `value`, `time` or `global` property or any combination of them.
+The available special app features are listed below, grouped by their `type`.

+#### Type: `selection`

+This type modifies how the character selection process at the beginning of the game works.

+- **Name: `bag-disabled`:** This character can't be selected to go into the bag. (to be distributed to the players) **Example:** Drunk, Marionette
+- **Name: `bag-duplicate`:** This character can be added more than once to the bag. (to be distributed to the players) **Example:** Legion, Riot

+#### Type: `ability`

+This type allows the Storyteller to activate a special character ability, like returning all ghost vote tokens or allowing players to point at another player.
+All abilities can be modified by the `time` and `global` parameters.

+- **Name: `pointing`:** Starts a "point at a player" type of special vote, which allows some or all players to democratically choose a player. **Example:** Boomdandy, Fiddler
+- **Name: `ghost-votes`:** This ability returns all spent ghost votes to dead players. **Example:** Ferryman
+- **Name: `distribute-roles`:** This ability sends out the currently assigned characters to all players. **Example:** Gardener

+#### Type: `signal`

+This type allows the Storyteller to send a player special information through the night "wake" interface.
+Can be modified by the `time` parameter.

+- **Name: `grimoire`:** Send a copy of the Grimoire to the player.
+The grimoire copy can be modified before being sent. **Example:** Spy, Widow

+#### Type: `vote`

+This type modifies how the nomination or vote is being run.

+- **Name: `hidden`:** The vote will be run in secret. (only the Storyteller can see the results) **Example:** Organ Grinder
+- **Name: `multiplier`:** Assigning any reminder token of this character to a player will modify their vote count with a multiplier.
+Requires a `value` to define the multiplier. **Example:** Bureaucrat, Thief

+#### Type: `reveal`

+This type modifies what happens when the game ends, right before the character reveal.

+- **Name: `replace-character`:** Assigning the _first `globalReminder` reminder token_ (e.g. "Is the Philosopher) to a player will replace their current character with this one when the game ends.  **Example:** Drunk, Philosopher

+#### Optional properties (`time`, `value`, `global`)

+- **Property `time`:** This property limits when a specific ability or effect can be used.
+Currently only works on `ability` and `signal` type of effects.
+Possible values:
+  - "pregame"
+  - "day"
+  - "night"
+  - "firstNight"
+  - "firstDay"
+  - "otherNight"
+  - "otherDay"
+- **Property `value`:** Can be a Number or String that is used as a parameter for a special ability or effect.
+- **Property `global`:** An awkward compromise to allow Lil'Monsta to work when it is not in play.
+Currently defines what kind of characters have the special ability as long as this character is on the script.
+I'd probably not use this if I were you, because it might be subject to change if I can think of a better way to make Lil'Monsta work.
+Can contain any character type value. ("townsfolk", "outsider", "minion", "demon", "traveler")